meltano/handbook/src/_peopleops/benefits.md

 Follow the instructions in [Tracking Time Off](/peopleops/calendars#tracking-time-off) to indicate your PTO.

 ### Caregiver leave
 Caregiver/Parental leave is intended for team members to be able to take time with their families when major life events occur.
-More to come on this policy.
 Employees should discuss leave schedules with their managers and be sure to update their time out in PTO by Roots in Slack.

 More to come on our US policy but it starts out at 16 weeks paid leave.
 We will also coordinate with state benefits of the requestor.
 Leave is to be taken within the course of a year and can be broken up over that period.
 Caregiver leave is applicable salaried employees who have been with us for 90 days or more.